corda/corda-docs-portal/content/en/docs/tutorials/corda-4/build-basic-cordapp/basic-cordapp-contract.md

                 require.using("The output AppleStamp state should have clear description of the type of redeemable goods", !output.getStampDesc().equals(""));
                 return null;
             });
-        }else if(commandData instanceof BasketOfAppleContract.Commands.Redeem){
+        }else if(commandData instanceof BasketOfApplesContract.Commands.Redeem){
-            //Transaction verification will happen in BasketOfApple Contract }
+            //Transaction verification will happen in BasketOfApples Contract }
         else{
             //Unrecognized Command type